Headoo/arrest-pdo/README.md

 About
 -----

-Php-Mysql-Api "plug-n-play" RESTful API for your MySQL database, including ip addresses access control.
+Php-Mysql-Api "plug-n-play" and secure RESTful API for your MySQL database, including ip, http methods and tables access control.
-It provides a REST API that maps directly to your database structure instantly.
+It provides a REST API that maps directly to your database structure instantly. it comes with a 'prod' and 'test' environment for rapid and reliable deployments on your server.

 This repository is fully tested with CodeCeption and respect PSR coding standards.